2KAbhishek/resume/README.md

 #### Computer Science and Engineering, 2016 - 2020, 8.37/10

--   Spent most of my time self-learning, contributing to open-source and learning new technologies.
+As a student, I dedicated a most of my time to self-learning and contributing to open-source projects, while keeping myself updated with the latest technologies

 ## Skills